 This can be a major perk if you live in a climate with long winters or if you have sensitive skin that can’t tolerate sun exposure.
 Tanning beds also allow you to control the intensity of your tan, so you can avoid the risks associated with sunburns.
-On the downside, tanning beds can be expensive to maintain and operate.

 They also come with some health risks, including an increased risk of skin cancer.